kraven-daemon/dot/docs/nix.md

         of the packages installed on your system is done nix
         this is a global wrapper around the more precise functions, kind of like:
             apt is to dpkg for debian distros rpm/yum to dnf for redhat distros
-            yay,paru, or other `AUR+pacman` pkg tool wrapper for arch-based distro It's also a bit more, as nix is not only a pkg manager repl,etc...
+            yay,paru, or other `AUR+pacman` pkg tool wrapper for arch-based distro It`s also a bit more, as nix is not only a pkg manager repl,etc...
     nix-build
         used to build nix expressions into generations (something.nix)